 From a very young age until the summer of 2009, I lived with my three older brothers and parents in an apartment complex bordering a neighborhood characterized by drive-by shootings, carjacking, drug dealing and other criminal incidents.
 My home life wasn’t any better.
 My older brother battled a drug addiction, which created a very dysfunctional environment.
 As a result, I struggled to get sleep and complete homework assignments.
 This, combined with a learning disability, made it almost nearly impossible for me to keep up with my studies in high school, so I eventually dropped out.

 Despite my situation, I tried to remain as positive as I could and avoided getting into trouble.
 Once my brother left home, things improved a bit, but not for long.
 While working at a factory for nearly a decade, I earned my GED.
 I wanted better opportunities, and I knew that an education would provide me with them.
 No one in my family had even finished high school, so the thought of a pursuing a college degree seemed like an impossible feat.

-In 2006, I received a catalog in the mail about Goodwin College’s Homeland Security program.
+In 2006, I received a catalog in the mail about Goodwin University’s Homeland Security program.
 After the events of September 11, I wanted a career that would make a difference.
 I was excited about the idea of doing something to help protect our country.
 My parents encouraged me to pursue this field, so I enrolled for the fall semester.

 Soon after I enrolled, my mother was diagnosed with lung cancer that had metastasized to her brain.
 I became her primary caregiver as my father had also been battling cancer since 2002.
-In August 2006, one week before I was to begin my first semester at Goodwin College, my mother passed away.
+In August 2006, one week before I was to begin my first semester at Goodwin University, my mother passed away.